 Overall, if you’re willing to put in the effort and sacrifice, LA is the place you want to go to make that big step towards your career change.

-- Great Starting Point for a Career in Programming- 12/16/2016Anonymous • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Great Starting Point for a Career in Programming- 12/16/2016Anonymous • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 I am a former Launcher who decided to attend the bootcamp with minimal experience in coding.
 Overall I would say I had a great experience at Launch Academy.
 My goal was to expedite the process of learning to code and transition into a new career, and Launch helped me do both of those things.
 The curriculum covers a lot of information and the group and individual projects gives students the chance to test out their new skills.